-This activity follows on from the introduction in the Meaning-focused input section above.
+This activity follows on from the introduction in the meaning-focused input section above.
 Pupils pick another pupil in the class to describe.
-The pupils will already have a model to use, given to them by the teacher in the introduction to the activity.
+The pupils will already have a mode to use, given to them by the teacher in the introduction to the activity.
 Additionally, the class could agree on personal features to comment upon.
 The amount that pupils can say about their peers will depend on how well they know each other, as well as their own language proficiency.
 Some groups may stick to physical characteristics, whilst other groups will be able to comment on character, interests, hobbies and so on.
 Some groups may stick to key vocabulary, whilst others might use whole sentences.
-Needless to say, the golden rule ‘no put downs’ should be established.
+Needless to say, the golden tule ‘no put downs’ should be established.
 Pupils write their descriptions and then read them out for the others to guess.
 This could be a paired, small-group or whole-class activity.

-Some other meaning-focused activities (combining input and output strands) could be to find out facts about each other through question and answer.
+Some other meaning-focused activities (combining input and output strands) could be to find out facts about each other through questions and answer.
 Groups may ask about hobbies and interests or compare what they did or are planning to do at the weekend, for instance.

 This strand is where there is a deliberate focus on language features, such as syntax, grammar, pronunciation and spelling, to name a few.
 As you can see, this strand focuses on features, as well as meaning and function.
 In second language learning research, language-focused learning can also be called form-focused instruction (Nation & Yamamoto, 2012).
 The main focus is on reading, saying, writing and understanding the new forms correctly (Willis, 2017).

-By clicking on the button at the top and bottom of the page, you can download a set of flashcards taken from the Learning Village lesson ‘Do you like?’.
+By clicking on the button at the top and bottom of the page, you can download a set of flashcards taken from the Learning Village lesson ‘Do you like’.
 Once the language structure has been taught, pupils can go on to use these scaffolded flashcards to play bingo, snap, memory games and so on.

-Additionally, pupils could receive one flashcard, for instance, ‘I like tennis.’
+Additionally, pupils could receive one flashcard, for instance, ‘I like tennis’.
 The pupil then needs to find a person that is a fan of tennis by repeating the question, ‘Do you like tennis?’ to their classmates.
 Once they have found a person who likes tennis, they can sit down together.